Sitting for Equality – Mary Louise Smith

 On December 1, 1955, a woman, Rosa Parks refused to give up her seat on a bus in Montgomery, Alabama to a white person.
 This act ignited a spark in the American Civil Rights movement, leading to boycotts of the busses and demands to an end of racial segregation.
 But everyone knows about Rosa Parks and her famous refusal!
 But, do you know about the woman who came before Rosa?
 About the other women who refused to give up their seats?

 Mary Louise Smith was born in 1937, to a Catholic family in Montgomery, Alabama.
 During her childhood, she attended and graduated from St. Jude Educational Institute.
 On October 21, 1955, at the age of 18, Mary was returning home by way of the Montgomery city bus.
 At a stop after Mary had boarded and seated, a white passenger boarded.
 There was no place for the white passenger to sit.
-Mary was order to relinquish her seat.
+Mary was ordered to relinquish her seat.
 She refused.
-Mary was arrested and charged with failure to obey segregation orders and given a nine dollar fine, which her father paid.
+Mary was arrested and charged with failure to obey segregation orders and given a nine-dollar fine, which her father paid.

-Like Claudette Colvin, Mary was considered and rejected as the person to build a lawsuit around against segregation of city buses.
-She was rejected in part for her age, which was thought to be too young, but also because of a rumor that her father was alcoholic.
+Like Claudette Colvin, Mary was considered and rejected as the person to build a lawsuit around against the segregation of city buses.
+She was rejected in part for her age, which was thought to be too young, but also because of a rumor that her father was an alcoholic.
 Until the Browder v.
 Gayle lawsuit, Mary’s arrest, and the incident which led to her arrest, were kept quiet, known only to family and neighbors.

 Mary was proud of her actions that day, just as she was proud of the action of Rosa Parks, the woman whose stand – sit – spearheaded the bus boycott.
 Mary was also proud of what she was able to help accomplish for the civil rights movement.
 In 2005, Mary attended Rosa’s funeral saying, “I had to pay by tribute to her.
 She was our role model.”